QubesOS/qubes-doc/services/qrexec3.md

 calling VM didn't specified any particular target (either by using `$default` target, or empty target).

+In Qubes 4.0 policy confirmation dialog (`ask` action) allow the user to specify target VM.
+User can choose from VMs that, according to policy, would lead to `ask` or `allow` actions.
+It is not possible to select VM that policy would deny.
+By default no VM is selected, even if the caller provided some, but policy can specify default value using `default_target=` parameter.
+For
+example:

+    work-mail work-archive allow
+    work-mail $tag:work ask,default_target=work-files
+    work-mail $default  ask,default_target=work-files

+The first rule allow call from `work-mail` to `work-archive`, without any confirmation.
+The second rule will ask the user about calls from `work-mail` VM to any VM with tag `work`.
+And the confirmation dialog will have `work-files` VM chosen by default, regardless of the VM specified by the caller (`work-mail` VM).
+The third rule allow the caller to not specify target VM at all and let the user choose, still - from VMs with tag `work` (and `work-archive`, regardless of tag), and with `work-files` as default.

 ### Service argument in policy

 Sometimes just service name isn't enough to make reasonable qrexec policy.
 One